Sal-Abu/sal-abu.github.io/content/about.md

 **Systems Administration · Automation · Infrastructure · Legal Insight · Regulatory Compliance**

 ## Who I Am
 I’m **Salahiddin**, though most people just call me **Sal**.
-I work as a **Systems Administrator** and **Regulatory Compliance Consultant**, with a focus on keeping infrastructure **reliable, secure, and easy to manage**.
+I work as a **Systems Administrator** and **Regulatory Compliance Consultant**, with a focus on keeping infrastructure reliable, secure, and easy to manage.
 My background is a little unusual.
-I studied **computer science**, along with **law and socio-legal studies**.
+I studied computer science, along with law and socio-legal studies.
 This gave me both the technical skills to work with systems and the analytical skills to think critically about the rules, policies, and people around them.

 That mix shaped the way I work today.
-I like **breaking down complex problems**, creating **clear processes**, and making sure systems don’t just run, but run in a way people can actually depend on.
+I like breaking down complex problems, creating clear processes, and making sure systems don’t just run, but run in a way people can actually depend on.

 ## What I Work On In My Free Time
 - **Homelab experiments** and reproducible infrastructure projects that test and refine real-world IT setups.